 B. Fill out a Form II Third Party Custodial Statement and Agreement. (special circumstances considered)VI.
 If your legal residency is not within the Bartholomew Consolidated School Corporation boundaries, but you desire to enroll a student in the corporation you must:

 A. Call the School Administration Building, 1200 Central Avenue, for Elementary 812-376-4392, Secondary 812-375-1762.

-C. A Parent or legal guardian must fill out a request for student enrollment by transfer tuition.
+B. A Parent or legal guardian must fill out a transfer request for student enrollment.
 This form will be forwarded to the school you wish to enroll for the Principal and Superintendent’s approval.
 Upon approval or non-approval you will be notified by mail.